Sheaf quantization in Weinstein symplectic manifolds: Microsheaves

 In fact this is the situation in which we find ourselves.
 As the microsupport of a limit or colimit is contained in the union of the microsupports of the terms, the full subcategory $\sh_{M \setminus \mathcal{U}}(M) \subset \sh(M)$ is closed under limits and colimits.
 It follows (see e.g. \cite[Prop A.8.20, Rem A.8.19]{lurieha}) that the quotient map $\sh(M) \to \sh(M) / \sh_{M \setminus \mathcal{U}}(M)$ is continuous and cocontinuous.
 Similarly, all restriction maps in $\mush^{pre}$ are continuous and cocontinuous.
 Thus it would be natural to try and work in any of the above categories.

 In fact we always sheafify in $Cat$.
 The reason is that, because $Cat$ embeds in simplicial spaces, we may import from that latter category the fact that a morphism of sheaves is an isomorphism iff it is an isomorphism on stalks.
-This is {\em false} for sheaves in $Pr^L$ or $Pr^R$, essentially because colimits in these categories can be much smaller than in $Cat$.\footnote{This paragraph is extracted from discussions with Chris Kuo, German Stefenich, and Nick Rozenblyum, who corrected some of our previous misconceptions.}
+This is {\em false} for sheaves in $Pr^L$ or $Pr^R$.
+In particular, colimits in these categories can be much smaller than in $Cat$.
+For example, let us write $sh_M$ for the sheaf of categories $U \mapsto sh(U)$ on some manifold $M$.
+The restriction maps are continuous and co-continuous; this is a sheaf of categories in $Cat$, $Pr^L$, and $Pr^R$.
+To compute the stalk in $Pr^L$ or $Pr^R$ we may take $\colim_{U \ni x} sh(U) = \lim_{U \ni x} sh(U)$, where the morphisms in the limit diagram are the right or left adjoints or the restriction, i.e. the shriek or star pushforward.
+In either case, the limit consists only of the skyscraper sheaves at $x$.
+(By contrast, the stalk in the category of categories cannot similarly be computed by trading colimits for limits, and is much larger.)
+Moreover, the same calculation is valid for any separated topological space.
+So if $M^\delta$ is $M$ with the discrete topology, then the map $sh_{M^\delta} \to \sh_M$ (induced by pullback along $M^\delta \to M$) is a morphism of sheaves of categories which is an isomorphism on $Pr^L$ or $Pr^R$ stalks.\footnote{This paragraph is extracted from discussions with Chris Kuo, German Stefenich, and Nick Rozenblyum, who corrected some of our previous misconceptions.}

 We do not know whether, for $\mush^{pre}$, the sheafification in $Cat$ agrees with the sheafification in $Pr^L$ or $Pr^R$; we also do not know whether the sections of the (sheafified in Cat) $\mush$ are in fact presentable categories.
-One reason to care about this is that the existence to adjoints of the restriction maps (which are continuous and cocontinuous) would follow from presentability.
+One reason to care about this is that the existence of adjoints to the restriction maps (which are continuous and cocontinuous) would follow from presentability.

 That being said, there is a trivially sufficient condition which will guarantee that the sheafification of a presheaf of stable categories agrees in all three categories: if, at each point, there is a cofinal sequence in the neighborhood basis on which the restriction maps are isomorphisms.
 It is not difficult to see that this holds for subcategories $\mush_\Lambda^{pre}$ of microsheaves microsupported on some fixed sufficiently tame Lagrangian $\Lambda$.